wazo-platform/euc-plugins-js-sdk/documentation/docs/configuration.md

 The `file` path can be relative to the `manifest.json` path or absolute.

-The `fr.json` file will look lie this :
+The `fr.json` file will look like this :
 ```json
 {
   "$schema": "https://developer.microsoft.com/json-schemas/teams/v1.5/MicrosoftTeams.Localization.schema.json",